anyproto/docs/README.md

 ## Fundamentals

-Anytype based on these 4 fundamentals
+Anytype is based on these 4 fundamentals

 {% content-ref url="fundamentals/object/" %}
 [object](fundamentals/object/)